Hawaiian Airlines to provide free flights for medical professionals in new coronavirus interisland flight schedule

 Hawaiian Airlines has also created a new interisland flight schedule in response to today’s order by Gov. David Ige for a 14-day self-quarantine for passengers traveling between islands.
 Starting April 4, Boeing 717 aircraft will make 16 daily roundtrip flights between Honolulu and Hilo and Kona on Big Island; Kahului on Maui; and Lihue on Kauai.
 Three daily round trip flights via Honolulu are also scheduled to serve travelers who are not bound for or originate on Oahu.

-It will continue serving Molokai and Lanai from Honolulu via ATR-42 aircraft, operated by Ohana by Hawaiian, which is also providing statewide all-cargo service of critical goods using ATR-47 aircraft.
+It will continue serving Molokai and Lanai from Honolulu via ATR-42 aircraft, operated by Ohana by Hawaiian, which is also providing statewide all-cargo service of critical goods using ATR-72 aircraft.

 The company has suspended weekly service between Honolulu and Pago Pago in American Samoa until at least April 23 after being requested to do so by the American Samoa government.